 Project lead: Larry Koo

-The goal set for EC90 carbon fiber stem is to set the benchmark for the lightest stem in the world.
+The goal set for EC90 carbon fiber stem and seat post are to set the benchmark for the lightest competitive cycling components in the world.
 It is designed to withstand years of rigorous abuse on racecourses like Paris-Roubaix.
-In fact, the EC90 SL stem is so strong it will hold up just fine to cyclocross and XC mountain bike racing.
+In fact, the EC90 class components are so strong it will hold up just fine to cyclocross and XC mountain bike racing.

 The Easton EC category is the top of the line cycling components range.
 It has established a distinct iconic design language to be influence to rest of the component products.
 The overall body of the carbon stem is crafted to be sleek and yet masculine.
 Starting from the front of the stem, the raised details on the carbon body where it housed the screw bosses blends in seamlessly from the aluminum face plate and into the carbon body.
 The scallop recess on each of the side wall is designed not only for cosmetic reason.
 It helps to increase the side profile structural integrality to withstand the tensile strength applied from twisting movement.
 The overall design of the stem has to be scalable to adopted 6 different length sizes range from 90mm to 130mm.
 It was crucial to maintain a consistent the look and feel throughout the range.